 Follow on Twitter

 Marko Garlick is a solicitor.
-In 2021, he helped coordinate Generation Zero, a climate group which ran a YIMBY campaign in Wellington, New Zealand.
-It successfully fought for wide-scale upzoning of the city.
+In 2021, he helped coordinate Generation Zero, a group which successfully campaigned for wide-scale upzoning in Wellington, New Zealand.

 Mathias Kirk Bonde